Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Introduction

 Building off the formalism in \cite{Wunsche_1991}, we are also able to recast a large class of protocols utilizing displaced Fock states and make contact with heterodyne, photon-number resolved (PNR), and photon-parity tomography \cite{Raymer_Lvovsky}.
 For the latter two methods, we show that the number of samples needs to scale at most as the fourth power of the maximum occupation (up to a logarithmic correction) to yield reliable \textit{PNR shadow} estimates.
 For heterodyne measurements, our upper bound is effectively exponential in the maximum occupation.

 Following our theoretical analysis of single-mode systems, we provide a generalization to multimode states.
-We prove that local CV shadow data can be used to reconstruct $k$-local reduced density matrices on any subset of the modes with a sample complexity polynomial in the total number of modes and exponential in $k$.
+We prove that local CV shadow data can be used to reconstruct $k$-local reduced density matrices on any subset of the modes with a sample complexity, polynomial in the total number of modes and exponential in $k$.

 We support our theoretical analysis with multiple numerical simulations and the analysis of existing experimental homodyne data.
 We begin by verifying that both the shadow methods indeed construct reliable estimates of a target state.
 We then determine how the number of samples required for both the methods scales with the maximum occupation number \(N\).
-Through simulations involving the reconstruction of the vacuum state, cat states and random pure states, we observe that the scaling for PNR and photon-parity measurements is similar to the calculated upper bound, whereas homodyne measurements exceed theoretical expectations and surpass the observed PNR scaling in every case.
-We also provide a basic demonstration of homodyne tomography on multimode separable and entangled states, finding that the latter require more samples to reach the same precision.
+Through simulations involving the reconstruction of the vacuum state, coherent state superposition (CSS) states (i.e., cat states) and random pure states, we observe that the scaling for PNR and photon-parity measurements is similar to the calculated upper bound, whereas homodyne measurements exceed theoretical expectations and surpass the observed PNR scaling in every case.
+We also provide a basic demonstration of homodyne tomography on multimode separable and entangled states, finding that the latter require more samples to reach the same precision. \newv{Our results are summarized in Table \ref{tab:protocols}.}

 We begin with a general result for estimating density matrix elements of a single-mode CV state using a generic shadow-based protocol in Sec.~\ref{section:single_mode_result}.
 Its application to homodyne measurements and photon-number resolving measurements is discussed in Sec.~\ref{section:applications}.
 In Sec.~\ref{section:multimode}, we extend our theory to multimode CV states, and support our methods by numerical results and analysis of experimental data in Sec.~\ref{section:numerical_results}.
 We conclude in Sec.~\ref{section:conclusions}.